-The security of a WordPress is an important subject for every website owner.
-Obviously, nobody wants their website to be attacked by the attackers.
+The security of a WordPress is an essential subject for every website owner.
+Nobody wants their website to be attacked by the attackers.
 When this happens, this results in a number of serious consequences.
 Some of the consequences include blacklisting of a website from search engines, a decrease in traffic, and loss of clients, which are valuable.

-Here, in this article, you’re provided with some preventive measures that you need to take so as to safeguard your website.
+Here, in this article, you’re provided with some preventive measures that you need to take to safeguard your website.
 Scroll down to read!

 1. Installation of a Security Plugin

-When it arrives to secure WordPress website, you need to ensure that you understand all the configuration settings in a proper way and read all the documentation carefully.
-If you install a plugin following all the steps correctly, this would reduce the risk that your website will be hacked.
+When it arrives to secure WordPress website, you need to ensure that you understand all the configuration settings correctly and read all the documentation carefully.
+If you install a plugin following all the steps correctly, this will reduce the risk that your website will be hacked.